(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 You simply cannot go to Santorini and miss out on one of the best (if not the best) sunsets in the world!
 Head to Oia and get a good sunset spot, grab a bottle of wine, and enjoy!
 It does get crowded so go early to find a good spot.
 Oia Castle is a great place to watch the sunrise and sunset but get here an hour early if you’re watching the sunset.

 On the other hand, it’s so worth it to wake up at the crack of dawn to watch the sunrise at Oia Castle.
 It’s seriously magic.
-There will be no one around and the island looks absolutely beautiful!
+There will be no one around and the island looks beautiful!
 Make sure to include sunset and sunrise in your Santorini travel guide.

 5. HIKE FROM FIRA TO OIA